This is Michelle from Chesapeake High School with Service Learning at AACPS. You can check out her intern insight with the link below!

 #AACPSInterns #BelongGrowSucceed #collegeapplications #studentvoice #senioryear

-14 days ago, Demi Bello
+about 1 month ago, Demi Bello

 AACPS Student Voice: On the Page.
 The Home Stretch: College Apps and the Race to Graduation.
 Student Voices on College App Season.
 Written By: Gloria Owolabi